Lita Milan: The Unusual Life Of A Hollywood Actress Who Is Now Living In Exile

-Beginning in 1954, Lita Milan appeared in dozens of televisions series and starred in a number of films.
+Beginning in 1954, Lita Milan appeared in dozens of television series and starred in a number of hit films.
 Although she was a beautiful and talented woman, who was often compared to Kim Novak and Zsa Zsa Gabor, Milan walked away from her acting career in 1959 and has been living in exile for nearly 60 years.

 Iris Maria Lia Menshall was born in Brooklyn, New York, in 1933.
 The child of a homemaker and a salesman, Iris had a keen interest in the entertainment industry and studied dance in her early years.
 As stated in her IMDB biography, Iris moved to Nevada after graduating from high school, changed her name to Lita Milan, and was eventually hired to work as a Las Vegas showgirl.